ARG24/learning/README.md

-# python
+# Python Learning
-learning
-practice and projects
+Practice and Projects